 After all the evidence, the Crown Attorney and the defence lawyer will each sum up his or her case for the jury.
 These closing statements (sometimes called summations) can help jurors understand the evidence and the issues.
-However, they are not part of the evidence and should not be considered by the jury during its deliberations.
+However, they are not part of the evidence.

 Q - What is the judge's charge to the jury?

 The standard of proof in a criminal trial is 'proof beyond a reasonable doubt'.
-This means that based on the evidence presented the jury must be convinced beyond a reasonable doubt that the accused committed the offence he or she is charged with.
+This means that based on the evidence presented, the jury must have no reasonable doubt that the accused committed the offence he or she is charged with.
 The judge will explain this to you in detail.

 Q - How does a jury reach a verdict?